roeap/dash-ant-design-components/README.md

 Ant Design components for Plotly Dash.

 > The `dash-ant-design-components` are build in pure TypeScript.
 Generating dash components
-> from typeSCript is currently only supported on the dev branch of plotly Dash.
+> from typeSCript is currently only supported on the dev branch of Plotly Dash.

 ## Install